-10. Revaluation of Tangible Assets:
+32. Revaluation of Tangible Assets:

 The Parent Company had, based on a valuation made by approved valuers, revalued as at April 1, 2003 the Plant and Machinery located at Dahanu.
 The revaluation of the same has been based on the technological obsolescence, the year of purchase, the maintenance levels and the currency and customs duty variations as applicable.
 The resultant appreciation aggregating to ₹ 752.17 Crore has been added to the Gross Block of the Fixed Assets and credited to Revaluation Reserve.
 Consequent to the revaluation, there is an additional charge for depreciation for the year of ₹ 29.71 Crore (₹ 53.96 Crore) and an equivalent amount, has been withdrawn from Revaluation Reserve and credited to the Statement of Profit and Loss.
-Pursuant to the change in depreciation as per the manner prescribed under the Electricity Regulations and accordingly reversed the additional depreciation on revalued assets amounting to ₹ 52.31 Crore pertaining to the years 2009-10 and 2010-11 in the Statement of Profit and Loss and an equivalent amount has been transferred to revaluation reserve.
+Pursuant to the change in depreciation policy of Assets of Electricity business as explained in Note 2 above, the Parent Company has recalculated the depreciation as per the manner prescribed under the Electricity Regulations and accordingly reversed the additional depreciation on revalued assets amounting to ₹ 52.31 Crore pertaining to the years 2009-10 and 2010-11 in the Statement of Profit and Loss and an equivalent amount has been transferred to revaluation reserve.

-Scheme of Arrangement between the Parent Company and Reliance Energy Limited (REL) and Reliance Infraventures Limited (RInvl) and Reliance Goa and Samalkot Power Limited (RGSPL) and Reliance Energy Generation Limited (REGL) and Reliance Property Developers Limited (RPDL) and Reliance Infrastructure Engineers Private Limited (RIEPL)
+33. Scheme of Arrangement between the Parent Company and Reliance Energy Limited (REL) and Reliance Infraventures Limited (RInvl) and Reliance Goa and Samalkot Power Limited (RGSPL) and Reliance Energy Generation Limited (REGL) and Reliance Property Developers Limited (RPDL) and Reliance Infrastructure Engineers Private Limited (RIEPL):

 Pursuant to the approval of Board vide circular resolution dated January 17, 2012 and the sanction of Scheme of Arrangement between REL, RInvl, RGSPL, REGL, RPDL and RIEPL with the Parent Company by the Hon'ble High Court of judicature at Bombay on April 20, 2012, the assets and liabilities of the erstwhile companies REL, RInvl, REGL, RGSPL, RPDL, the wholly owned subsidiaries of the Parent Company were transferred and vested in the Parent Company with effect from the appointed date February 1, 2012 and the assets and liabilities of the Container business of RIEPL, a wholly owned subsidiary were transferred and vested in the Parent Company with effect from the appointed date April 1, 2011.

 In accordance with the scheme so sanctioned, the following accounting treatment, inter alia has been given to give effect to the scheme.